-In Pennsylvania if there is one constant with a license suspension it is the Restoration Fee that PennDOT requires to restore a driver’s license.
+(Updated 07/2020) In Pennsylvania, if there is one constant with a license suspension it is the Restoration Fee that PennDOT requires to restore a driver’s license.

-The Restoration Fee is most commonly $25 -$100 and the amount PennDOT requires depends on the type of violation, the type of license you hold, and at times, how many suspension you have.
+The Restoration Fee is most commonly $76 -$100 (Updated 2020) and the amount PennDOT requires depends on the type of violation, the type of license you hold, and at times, how many suspensions you have.

 Your Restoration Requirements Letter will explain exactly how much your restoration fee is.
 You can either mail this fee in the form of a check or money order to PennDOT or you can pay online.
 If you have any questions, call License Restoration Services and I will be happy to go over what can be done to reduce your suspension and clear the restoration fee requirements.

 It is important to remember that you can be stopped and given a ticket for driving under suspension, even if everything else is cleared from your driving record, but the restoration fee has not been paid.
 So make sure you pay your restoration fee and PennDOT has returned your license prior to driving or you could end up getting hit with additional suspension time and another restoration fee!